Last updated on March 9th, 2026

 Café du Clown: Intimate cafe with excellent coffee

-Cafe du Clown is a snug specialty coffee shop with lovely and welcoming staff located in the Marché Couvert Saint-Germain, a popular area, but away from the crowds.
+Café du Clown is a snug specialty coffee shop with lovely and welcoming staff located in the Marché Couvert Saint-Germain, a popular area, but away from the crowds.

-It’s location makes it the perfect place to grab a strong pick-me-up while exploring this beautiful area of Paris—and I say strong since all their drinks are double espresso, with no option for decaf.
+Its location makes it the perfect place to grab a strong pick-me-up while exploring this beautiful area of Paris—and I say strong since all their drinks are double espresso, with no option for decaf.

 This coffee shop also came highly recommended by the amazing barista of Substance Cafe, whom I would follow into battle.